WSU-4110/CropShot/README.md

 #### -	To adjust the settings, click on the “settings” button
 #### -	To learn who developed the application and what version of the application you own, click on the “About” button
 #### -	You can toggle between dark and light (normal) mode by clicking on the toggle button.
 Dark mode will only put the application in dark mode, not the whole device.
 #### -	The user has the option to use ML and firebase detection.
 If this button is turned on, the application will use machine learning when deciding whether to crop an image.

-# **HANE ADD STUFF TO 4C**
+The firebase detection is not necessary for properly detecting MOST instagram images, but there are corner cases where this will rule out images that are false positives.
+Additionally, sometimes the firebase API has installation issues, if it seems like images that aren't cropping should be cropping, try turning this setting off and trying again.

 ## 5. Auto Scan Through gallery
 #### -	If you click on the “Auto-Scan” button, the application will automatically go through your gallery and crop every Instagram image.
-When choosing this option, your images will be replaced with the newly cropped images.
+When choosing this option, your original images are kept and the cropped images are saved as new.